hpi-swa-teaching/live-programming-systems/projects/extempore/analysisPlan.md

 * Plots with seaborn

 ## Benchmark
-The typical unit of change in extempore is a single redefinition.
+The typical unit of change in Extempore is a single redefinition.

 1. **Unit of change:** Determine relevant units of change from the user perspective.
 Use the most common ones.
 2. **Relevant operations:** Determine relevant operations on these units of change (add, modify, delete, compound operations (for example refactorings)).